Our Dream Beach Wedding in The Bahamas

 It’s a perplexing answer to a guest’s complaint that the pool was closed, right?
 Maybe next time Craig could actually address WHY no one told us that the hotel was under construction so we could move the festivities to a more prepared venue?

-He’s now posting his whacko rants about how I’m extorting him to every negative review, not just the ones from our guests!
+He’s now posting his whacko rants about how I’m extorting him to every negative review, not just the ones from our guests.
 I guess since he’s dug himself into such an embarrassing hole, he thinks smearing my reputation is his only way out.
 But all the proof I have speaks for itself – do you think his colleagues at the hotel are embarrassed about this yet?

 His instability, lies and pride are driving his business into the ground, which is a shame, because Bahama Beach Club has many employees and condo owners who depend on revenue and his unhinged responses on TripAdvisor just prove that it’s not a good place to stay — not while he’s in charge.
 I hope and pray he gets the help he needs sooner rather than later!